 Design Guidelines and Patterns for Microservices

 For this class, we developed a simple, clear, and consistent design notation for the more than 60 design diagrams used to convey and exemplify the design guidelines and strategies.
 But you don't just get to listen and read.
 Participants will share their experience throughout the course.
-The course also includes a hands-on design lab, in which attendees evaluate existing designs based on the design guidelines, and create new designs using different patterns and other design strategies.
+The course also includes fun exercises and a hands-on design lab, in which attendees evaluate existing designs based on the design guidelines, and create new designs using different patterns and other design strategies.

 This course is valuable for

 - developers who use service and microservice technologies in their solutions